Need help with your Discussion

 4. Describe God’s response to human sin and identify how several of his attributes inform how he deals with sin.

-Use three to five academic resources as well as the Bible and the textbook to support your explanations.
+Use three to five academic resources, the Bible, and the textbook, to support your explanations.

 Order Solution Now